Tannia Aguirre – Travel Specialist

 My top 5 favourite locations in South America:

 - Torres del Paine National Park, Chilean Patagonia

 - Rio de Janeiro, Brazil

 I’ve just returned to the travel industry after starting a family and I hope to pass on my love of travel to my young children.
 My future plans include taking the kids to visit the wonders of Galapagos Islands and the Amazon.

-Gustavo Lifszyc – Product and System
+Gustavo Lifszyc – Products and Systems Manager

 I am from Argentina and my connection with tourism started 30 years ago with my first trips around South America, my passions for travel took me to different places and decide to learn more about travel industry and make it my profession.
 Over the years I built up a very high knowledge in my area and took me to work in different countries in different roles.

 Today I find myself in a very nice position, mixing my passion for South America and my professional experience.